List of accidents and incidents involving military aircraft (1945–1949)

-This is a list of accidents and incidents involving military aircraft from 1945 to 1949, grouped chronologically by year.
+This is a list of accidents and incidents involving military aircraft grouped by the year in which the accident or incident occurred.
 Not all of the aircraft were in operation at the time.
 For more comprehensive lists, see the Bureau of Aircraft Accidents Archives, the Air Safety Network or the Dutch Scramble Stoffer & Blik Database.
 Combat losses are not included, except for a few singular cases.

 Aircraft terminology

 Information on aircraft are the type and, if available, the serial number of the operator; the constructor's number, also known as the manufacturer's serial number (c/n); exterior codes; nicknames (if any); flight call sign, and operating units.